Specific questions for students

 When do I have to submit my bachelor's thesis / master's thesis / term paper if the deadline falls on a Saturday, Sunday or public holiday? [permanently valid]

-I can't turn in my bachelor's thesis / master's thesis / term paper before the deadline due to the limited possibilities of using the libraries.
-What should I do? [permanently valid]
+I can't complete my bachelor's thesis / master's thesis / term paper before the deadline due to the limited possibilities of using the libraries.
+What should I do? [updated 17 February]

 The following applies to term papers: Provided that the required literature cannot be ordered online or is not available online, please submit a justified request for suspension of the completion period to your instructor/examiner.
-The university board of management recommends that all instructors/examiners accept such requests and grant a four-week extension for the time being.
-If a deadline extension is requested, this will have no influence evaluation and marking.
+The University Executive Board recommends that all instructors/examiners accept such requests and grant a four-week extension for the time being.
+If a deadline extension is requested, this will have no influence on evaluation and marking.